 What Does 'Under Contract' Mean in Real Estate?

 You've decided to buy a home and whether it's your first home or your tenth you're likely to stumble across homes that are listed as 'under contract' on the real estate listing.
-Homes under contract in real estate mean there is a contract on the home and is pending sale OR the home is listed as contingent - Both have differences in their meaning.
+Homes under contract in real estate mean there is a contract on the home and is pending sale OR the home is listed as a contingent real estate listing, it could also mean the property is 'active under contract' as you'll see in Charlotte - All have small differences in their meaning.

 But what does "under contract" actually mean in a deeper sense, and how will it impact your ability to put an offer on this particular property?
 To get answers to those questions, you must first understand more about how the sales and closing process actually works.
 So....